-With motherhood comes new pressures, habits, and stress.
+With motherhood comes mom stereotypes, new pressures, habits, and stress.
 How you manage those stressors can often define who you are, both internally and to those around you.
 Before kids, you may have said “I’ll never do X” or “I can’t believe Suzy does Y”.
 We’ve all met moms who have become stereotypes, but few people intentionally want to embody those roles.

 Find your Mom Tribe